buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindowType.md

 It is used to define a window specification, or window style (the specific product information that is common to all occurrences of that window type).
 Window types may be exchanged without being already assigned to occurrences.

-Occurrences of the _IfcWindowType_ within building models are represented by instances of _IfcWindow_ or _IfcWindowStandardCase_.
+Occurrences of the _IfcWindowType_ within building models are represented by instances of _IfcWindow_.

 > HISTORY  New entity in IFC4.
 The entity _IfcWindowType_ replaces the previous definition _IfcWindowStyle_ (which is deprecated in IFC4).